BrightcoveLearning/outlearn-player-technologies/modules/html-module.md

     https://bcsecure01-a.akamaihd.net/6/1752604059001/201508/3572/1752604059001_4454712084001_4454620112001-th.jpg?pubId=1752604059001&videoId=4454620112001
 ```

-Now, try it yourself - in the JS-Bin below, find the comment <!-- playlist items go here --> and after it add a `div` tag for each of the playlist items, and inside each of these `div` tags, add an `img` tag with the `src` attribute set equal to the thumbnail URL.
+Now, try it yourself - in the CodePen below, find the comment <!-- playlist items go here --> and after it add a `div` tag for each of the playlist items, and inside each of these `div` tags, add an `img` tag with the `src` attribute set equal to the thumbnail URL.
 The code for the list will look like this:

 ```html
 <div id="playlistWrapper" class="bcls-playlist">